ServiceStack/ServiceStack/tests/ServiceStack.Blazor.Tests/Client/wwwroot/content/prerender.md

 </div>
 ```

-Here we just paste in the **MainLayout** markup minus the dynamic navigation menus which we'll generate with a bit of JS below:
+Less our App's navigation menus which we'll dynamically generate with the splash of JS below:

 ```js
 const SIDEBAR = `